 - 27. Each regional environmental management plan should undergo a review, at the latest every five years after its adoption by the Council, or earlier if suggested by the Commission or requested by the Council.
 This review will be based, inter alia, on newly available data and scientific information and evaluation of the effectiveness of the measures established to achieve the goals and objectives of the REMP: - 28.
-Events that may lead the Commission to conduct, or the Council to request, an earlier review may include: - a) Availability of substantial new environmental knowledge or data for the region; - b) Issue of an emergency order that relates to a site within the region;
+Events that may lead the Commission to conduct, or the Council to request, an earlier review may include: - a) Availability of substantial new environmental knowledge or data for the region; - b) Issue of an emergency order that relates to a site within the region; - c) Request by another organ of the Authority; - d) A major environmental change in or affecting the region (e.g. a natural or anthropogenic disaster); and - e) Submission of an application for a new plan of work for a new category of mineral resource in the region.

-&lt;sup>3 This refers to conditions that are applicable to the exploitation phase for which the draft regulations on exploitation of mineral resources in the Area are still under negotiation.
+&lt;sup>2 This refers to conditions that are applicable to the exploitation phase for which the draft regulations on exploitation of mineral resources in the Area are still under negotiation.
 This reference will therefore need to be aligned once the regulations have been adopted.

-- c) Request by another organ of the Authority; - d) A major environmental change in or affecting the region (e.g. a natural or anthropogenic disaster); and - e) Submission of an application for a new plan of work for a mineral resource in the region. - 29.
-As part of the review of the regional environmental management plan, the Commission shall provide to the Council a report that summarizes how new data and information have been considered by the Commission.
+- 29. As part of the review of the regional environmental management plan, the Commission shall provide to the Council a report that summarizes how new data and information have been considered by the Commission.
 The report should be made publicly accessible by the secretariat.
 The Commission may recommend to the Council any updates needed to the regional environmental management plan. - 30.
-The review process should follow paragraphs 9 to 19 above, as appropriate.
-The extent to which each step is performed can be altered as appropriate in proportion to the changes required. - 31.
+The review process shall follow paragraphs 12-13 and 20-26 above, and, as appropriate, paragraphs 14-19.
+The extent to which each step in paragraphs 14-19 is performed can be altered as appropriate in proportion to the changes required.
+Prior to the commencement of the review process the Commission shall decide which steps in paragraphs 14-19 are to be performed as part of the review.
+This decision shall be reviewed in light of the input from the stakeholder consultation on the draft revised regional environmental management plan. - 31.
 The Council may decide on the outcome of the review, on the recommendations of the Commission.